 Find your space

 To get started you are going to want to find a peaceful and uncluttered area in your home.
 This area should be quiet and separate from where you work and play.
 It should also make you feel comfortable and connected.
 Don’t place your space in an area you think you may get startled or distracted.
-Remember, this space is for you to connect with yourself and the divine.
+Remember, this space is for you to connect and reflect.

 Your space doesn’t have to be a designated room.
 It can be as simple as a small table in the corner of your bedroom, a chair on your porch or a portable box filled with items that are meaningful to you and your practice.
 My space is currently a small tray that holds my tarot deck, a journal, palo santo, and a couple of crystals.